- What is a Provincial Nominee Program (PNP)?

 - What Provincial Nominee Programs are available in Canada?

-- How to apply to a Provincial Nominee Program
+- How do you apply to a PNP?

-- How to apply for permanent residency via a paper-based application
+- How do you apply for permanent residency via a paper-based application?

 - Frequently Asked Questions